Charles T. Murr: Early life

-Charles Theodore Murr was born in Saint Paul, Minnesota on August 15, 1950, the oldest of seven children born to Theodore Charles and Anita Jane (née Spargur-Letourneau) Murr.
+Charles Theodore Murr was born in Saint Paul, Minnesota on August 15, 1950 (the Feast of the Assumption of the Blessed Virgin Mary), the oldest of seven children born to Theodore Charles and Anita Jane (née Spargur-Letourneau) Murr.

 Education

 Murr completed his primary and secondary education at Saint Augustine Grammar and Providence Grade School, both in South Saint Paul.
 He attended Brady High School, run by the Christian Brothers (De La Salle Brothers) in West Saint Paul, graduating in 1969.

 Murr then went on to St. Norbert College in De Pere, Wisconsin, obtaining his B.A., (Magna cum laude) in Romance Languages in 1971, while also taking graduate courses at the University of Wisconsin-Madison during the summers of 1970 and 1971 in French, Spanish and Latin, and courses in Literature at the University of Wisconsin-Green Bay.

 In the fall of 1971, he enrolled in the Pontificia Studiorum Universitas a Santo Thoma Aquinate in Urbe, Rome, Italy; earning a second baccalaureate, this time in philosophy in 1972.
 He then began theological studies at the same university, earning another baccalaureate, this time in Thomistic theology, finishing in 1975.
-Moving on to graduate theology, Murr attended the Pontificia Universitas Gregoriana, Rome, Italy, earning a (doctoral-level) licentiate in sacred theology in 1977, and continuing there, earning a licentiate in philosophical anthropology in 1979.
+Moving on to graduate theology, Murr attended the Pontificia Universitas Gregoriana, Rome, Italy, earning a (doctoral-level) licentiate (nb: a licentiate is by definition not doctoral level) in sacred theology in 1977, and continuing there, earning a licentiate in philosophical anthropology in 1979.

 His continuing education includes: Universität Salzburg; Salzburg, Austria, 1993–1994, Psychology and German; Saint Joseph's Seminary, Dunwoodie, New York, M.Div.
-1996, and New York University, New York, New York, M.S. in Psychology, 2001.
+1996, and New York University, New York, New York, M.S. in psychology, 2001.